The Contrast Python agent provides runtime protection of Django, Flask and Pyramid web applications.

 To start protecting your application, download the Python agent and service, and create a configuration file as described in Python Agent Installation.
 The Python agent is installed as a standard Python package, and communicates with a standalone Contrast Service that runs outside your application.

-The Python agent supports Python versions 2.7+ and 3.4 - 3.6.
+The Python agent supports Python versions 2.7+ and 3.5 to 3.7.
 Framework support is currently for:

 Note: The Python agent is meant to be WSGI compatible.
 It may be compatible to other WSGI applications as long as the guidelines are followed.